 Why Consider Making the Switch to Organic Cloth Menstrual Pads?

-You may be wondering why you should consider making the switch from disposable pads to organic cloth pads that are reusable.
-There are a number of important reasons, including the following:
+You may be wondering why you should consider making the switch from disposables to organic cloth pads that are reusable.
+There are a number of important reasons you might want to start using them, including the following:

 If you find that regular disposable pads cause skin irritation of allergy flare-ups, then you should consider switching to cloth menstrual pads.
 Most people find that they’re a lot easier on sensitive skin.